MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 ## Improvement actions details page

-Each improvement action has a details page showing its current status and the related standards and regulatory requirements.
-Detailed implementation guidance includes a **Launch now** link taking you into the appropriate solution for implementation.
-You can attach implementation and testing documentation directly into an improvement action's details page.
+Each improvement action has a details page showing its current status, the related standards and regulatory requirements, and recommended implementation guidance.
+[Technical actions](compliance-score-calculation.md#technical-and-non-technical-actions) include a **Launch now** link that takes you to the appropriate solution for implementation.
+You can attach implementation and testing documentation directly into an improvement action’s details page.

 To view an improvement action’s details page: